Timing Belt Replacement Cost: What to Expect in 2026

 Getting a Fair Quote

-Call at least two independent shops and one dealership before committing.
-Give them your vehicle year, make, model, and engine size (for example, a 2010 Honda Accord 2.4L four-cylinder).
-Ask whether the quote includes the water pump, tensioner, and idler pulleys.
-Get quotes from a trusted mechanic in your area and compare them before approving the work.
+Call at least two independent shops before committing.
+Give each one the year, make, model, and engine size.
+Ask whether the quote covers the water pump, tensioner, and idler pulleys.
+Compare written quotes side by side before approving anything.
+A quote that comes in $200 cheaper than the others is worth a follow-up question.

 Frequently Asked Questions